-- (1) CSCL Asia has an initial daily charter rate of \$34,000 per day, increasing to \$34,500 per day after six years. - (2) CSCL Asia has an initial charter of 12 years with a charter rate of \$29,500 per day for the first six years, \$29,800 per day for the second six years, and \$30,000 per day during the option period. - (3) APM has an initial term of five years at \$23,450 per day, two consecutive one-year options to charter the vessel at \$22,400 and \$21,400 per day, respectively, and a final two-year option to charter the vessel at \$20,400 per day; provided, however, that APM may declare an initial term on one or two vessels that is up to 9 months less than 5 years so long as they declare an initial term which is correspondingly greater than 5 years for the same number of vessels.
-In addition, we will pay an affiliate of APM a 0.5% commission on all hire payments for each of the APM charters. - (4) CSCL Asia has an initial charter of ten years with a charter rate of \$18,000 per day for the first five years, \$18,300 per day for the second five years, and \$19,000 per day for the final two-year option. - (5) CSCL Asia has an initial charter of ten years with a charter rate of \$19,933 per day for the first five years, \$19,733 per day for the second five years, and \$20,500 per day for the final two-year option. - (6) For these charters, the initial term is three years that automatically extends for up to an additional seven years in successive one-year extensions, unless HL USA elects to terminate the charters with two years' prior written notice.
-The charterer is required to pay a termination fee of approximately \$8.0 million to terminate a charter at the end of the initial term.
+- (1) CSCL Asia has a charter period of 12 years with a charter rate of \$34,000 per day, increasing to \$34,500 per day after six years. - (2) CSCL Asia has an initial charter period of 12 years with a charter rate of \$29,500 per day for the first six years, \$29,800 per day for the second six years, and \$30,000 per day during the option period. - (3) The MSC Belgium was renamed CSCL Oceania on or about September 5, 2009 following the end of its sub-charter by CSCL Asia to Mediterranean Shipping Company S.A. - (4) APM has an initial charter period of five years at \$23,450 per day, two consecutive one-year options to charter the vessel at \$22,400 and \$21,400 per day, respectively, and a final two-year option to charter the vessel at \$20,400 per day; provided, however, that APM may declare an initial charter period on one or two vessels that is up to 9 months less than 5 years so long as they declare an initial charter period that is correspondingly greater than 5 years for the same number of vessels.
+In addition, we pay an affiliate of APM a 0.5% commission on all hire payments for each of the APM charters.

+- (5) CSCL Asia has an initial charter period of ten years with a charter rate of \$18,000 per day for the first five years, \$18,300 per day for the second five years, and \$19,000 per day for the final two-year option. - (6) CSCL Asia has an initial charter period of ten years with a charter rate of \$19,933 per day for the first five years, \$19,733 per day for the second five years, and \$20,500 per day for the final two-year option. - (7) HL USA has an initial charter period of three years that automatically extends for up to an additional seven years with a charter rate of \$18,000 per day, and \$18,500 per day for the final two one-year options. - (8) For these charters, the initial charter period is three years that automatically extends for up to an additional seven years in successive one-year extensions, unless HL USA elects to terminate the charters with two years' prior written notice.
+The charterer is required to pay a termination fee of approximately \$8.0 million to terminate a charter at the end of the initial charter period.
 The termination fee declines by \$1.0 million per year per vessel in years four through nine.
-The initial terms of the charters for the New Delhi Express, the Dubai Express, the Jakarta Express and the Saigon Express have expired, and these charters have automatically extended pursuant to their terms. - (7) HL USA has an initial term of three years that automatically extends for up to an additional seven years with a charter rate of \$18,000 per day, and \$18,500 per day for the final two one-year options.
+The initial charter periods of the charters for the New Delhi Express, the Dubai Express, the Jakarta Express, the Saigon Express, and the Lahore Express have expired, and these charters have automatically extended pursuant to their terms.
+As at September 30, 2009, no notice of non-renewal has been received for the remaining four vessels. - (9) CSCL Asia has a charter period of 12 years with a charter rate of \$16,750 per day for the first six years of the charter period, increasing to \$16,900 per day for the second six years.